 Below is the maintenance schedule for the Honda CB650R.

 - X: Intermediate.
-We recommend service by your Honda dealer, unless you have the necessary tools and are mechanically skilled.
-Procedures are provided in an official Honda Service Manual
+Honda recommends service by your Honda dealer, unless you have the necessary tools and are mechanically skilled.

 - XX: Technical.
-In the interest of safety, have your motorcycle serviced by your dealer.
+Honda recommends that in the interest of safety, you have these operations done by a dealer.

 - I: Inspect and clean, adjust, lubricate, or replace, if necessary